-Several organizational factors may have an impact on intrapreneurial behaviour.
-However, in this study, management support, favorable organizational culture, flexible organisational structure, and recognition of intrapreneurial activity are considered as the organisational factors, and relevant studies have been reviewed in the following sections.
+There are several organisational factors that may have an impact on intrapreneurial behaviour.
+However, in this study, management support, favorable organizational culture, flexible organisational structure, and recognition of intrapreneurial activity are considered as the organisational factors, and relevant literatures have been reviewed in the following sections.